EPA Has Taken Steps to Improve Competition for Discretionary Grants but Could Make Information More Readily Available

 For more information, contact J. Alfredo Gómez at (202) 512-3841 or email@example.com.

 Recommendations for Executive Action

 Comments: In written comments on this report, EPA stated that there are opportunities to explore how to better develop guidance for tracking grants and determine how to make more complete information on discretionary grants publicly available.
-EPA stated that it expects to be involved in efforts in 2017 to improve the Catalog of Federal Domestic Assistance (CFDA) descriptions, which may relate to changes to the CFDA templates that could improve discretionary grant designations.
-EPA stated that also in 2017 the agency will assess whether other actions need to be taken to better identify discretionary grant programs in its internal grants management systems, including training and reconciling any inconsistencies in defining discretionary grants.
+In June 2017, EPA reported that it intends to be involved in efforts in 2017 to improve the Catalog of Federal Domestic Assistance (CFDA) descriptions, which may include changes to the CFDA template language to improve clarity of discretionary grant designations.
+EPA stated that also in 2017 the agency will assess whether other actions are necessary to help staff better identify discretionary grant programs in the agency's internal grants management systems, including training and reconciling any inconsistencies in defining discretionary grants.
 In January 2018, EPA reported that the agency is working to ensure that its internal grants management systems use a consistent definition of discretionary grant programs.
 In June 2018, EPA reported that the agency has taken the following steps to address this recommendation: updating its list of active discretionary grants programs to be posted on both internal and external agency websites, indicating in CFDA descriptions by September 2018 whether discretionary funds are expended, and including definitions of discretionary grants in training materials to ensure a consistent interpretation in the agency.

 Recommendation: To improve the quality of EPA's internal records and the information EPA can communicate to internal and external decision makers, the EPA Administrator should direct the Assistant Administrator for the Office of Administration and Resources Management to direct the Director of the Office of Grants and Debarment (OGD) to provide clear guidance to EPA staff to help ensure that staff correctly identify all EPA discretionary grant programs in the agency's internal grants management system.